 - Community service determined by the court

-For a second offense, the penalties are even more severe, with fines of up to $5000 and possible jail time.
+For a second offense, the penalties are even more severe, with fines of up to $5000, license suspension, and possible jail time.

 Buying Car Insurance in New Jersey

 New Jersey drivers can choose from a large number of car insurance companies and policy options when shopping for insurance.
-The basic policy option was introduced to help drivers with limited assets and income to obtain a policy, as New Jersey’s average rates rank in the top ten most expensive in the country at $1905 per year, according to an Insure.com study.
+The basic policy option was introduced to help drivers with limited assets and income to obtain a policy, as New Jersey’s average rates rank 14th in the country at $1375 according to a 2017 Insure.com study.

 The state has a special plan called the Special Auto Insurance Policy, which is only available to those drivers who are on Federal Medicaid with hospitalization.
 This policy costs $365 per year and is designed to help those on strict incomes obtain coverage, but is limited only to those who qualify.